Legacy of Kain: Other media

 Music from both Soul Reaver and Soul Reaver 2 was released on a promotional soundtrack in 2001.
 For Soul Reaver, Amy Hennig selected Kurt Harland of synthpop band Information Society to compose the score.
 According to Harland, a colleague introduced the Soul Reaver team to his work through "Ozar Midrashim", a track from Information Society's 1997 album Don't Be Afraid.
 This track went on to feature in Soul Reaver as the opening theme.
 Harland worked with audio engineer Jim Hedges in the creation of an adaptive audio system for Soul Reaver which allowed the music to change based on in-game context.
 This approach became a mainstay of subsequent games in the series.

 Following the release of Soul Reaver, action figures of the characters Kain and Raziel were created by Blue Box Interactive and the National Entertainment Collectibles Association in partnership with Eidos.
 A single-issue promotional comic by Top Cow Productions was released in October 1999 to promote the release of Soul Reaver, starring the vampire Raziel and serving as a prequel to the game's events.
 Top Cow collaborated with Crystal Dynamics to produce a second comic in early 2004, recapitulating the series' backstory, to coincide with the release of Defiance.
 Both Kain and Raziel also feature as playable characters in downloadable content for 2010's Lara Croft and the Guardian of Light.

+By June 2024, a graphic novel titled Legacy of Kain: Soul Reaver – The Dead Shall Rise was revealed to be in the works as a collaboration between Crystal Dynamics and Bit Bot Media and is crowdfunded through Kickstarter.
+The graphic novel serves as a prequel to Legacy of Kain: Soul Reaver and flashes back to Raziel's human past as a Sarafan warrior and reveals how he came to be a vampire serving under Kain.
+Later Bit Bot Media announced that Klayton of Celldweller is involved in the production.